 No one is already looking for work with the help of newspapers – everything has moved to online.
 Therefore, let’s see what you can do to become as visible as possible to potential employers.

-First of all, you need to create a memorable resume.
+First of all, you need to create a memorable resume for financial service industry.
 Of course, this is a topic for a separate article, so we will focus only on key points that are important for the financial sector.

 48% of HR managers use social networks to find new employees, especially if they need young professionals.
 Plus, this is an additional opportunity to learn more about you as a person, and immediately understand whether your inner values correspond to the values and missions of a financial company.
 For this reason: